Types of Water in Pharmaceutical, Usage and Technique to Prepare

 The different types of water grades and their use in the manufacturing process are described below.

-Types of Water in pharmaceuticals according to USP
+Types of Water in Pharmaceuticals according to USP:

 1. Drinking or Potable water